eliahvo/fwe-my-tasks/README.md

 * Linux: `cp .env.example .env`
 * Windows: `copy .env.example .env`

-Start docker container (may take a while until all dependencies have been downloaded)
+Start docker container (may take a while until all dependencies have been downloaded (in my last test it took about 4 minutes))

 * `docker-compose up --build`